-ASX Clear Pty Limited (ASX Clear) is the central counterparty (CCP) for the clearing of shares, warrants and exchange-traded funds traded on ASX Trade or via an Approved Market Operator (AMO).
+ASX Clear (Futures) Pty Limited (ASX Clear (Futures)) is the central counterparty (CCP) for all futures and options products traded on ASX Trade24 and OTC products affirmed on an approved Affirmation platform.

 As the central counterparty, the Clearing House becomes the seller to every buyer and the buyer to every seller, making it liable for completing all cleared transactions on the relevant market.
 This occurs through a contractual process known as novation, in accordance with the operating rules of the Clearing House.